u-boot/u-boot/tools/binman/binman.rst

     that the size of an entry is a multiple of 64 bytes, set this to 64.
-    While this does not affect the contents of the entry within binman itself (the padding is performed only when its parent section is assembled), the end result is that the entry ends with the padding bytes, so may grow.
+    While this does not affect the contents of the entry within binman itself (the padding is performed only when its parent section is assembled), the result is that the entry ends with the padding bytes, so may grow.
 If 'align-size' is not provided, no alignment is performed.